 Fair grounds for dismissal include the conduct of the employee, their ability or qualifications and redundancy.
-You must follow a fair and reasonable dismissal procedure because an employee with two years’ continuous service who is dismissed without a fair reason or reasonable procedure can claim unfair dismissal.
+You must follow a fair and reasonable dismissal procedure because an employee with two years’ continuous service who is dismissed without a fair reason, or reasonable procedure, can claim unfair dismissal.

 Timely advice from our employment lawyers can make sure you avoid claims that a redundancy is unfair dismissal by ensuring that it is genuine.
 In general terms this means that the job must have disappeared.
-Also, employers must select employees for redundancy on a fair and objective basis, after reasonable consultation and with adequate notice and a fair appeals procedure.
+Also, employers must select employees for redundancy on a fair and objective basis, after reasonable consultation, with adequate notice and a fair appeals procedure.

 By reaching out to our team before making any decisions regarding dismissal or redundancy, our team of employment lawyers can advise on the right procedures to follow when dismissing staff or making redundancies, helping to protect your business and minimise the risk of a legal dispute or having to pay out hefty compensations.

 If you are in the process of selling, buying or merging a business and unrelated issues arise which result in redundancies or dismissals, our solicitors can help to ensure your business abides by the TUPE (Transfer of Undertakings (Protection of Employment) Regulations).